Mass octupole and current quadrupole corrections to gravitational wave emission from close hyperbolic encounters: Mass quadrupole contribution

-which is the equation for the conservation of angular momentum.
-In the following, we discuss the leading order term of the multipole expansion, the mass quadrupole moment, and then perform its contribution to GWs waveforms.
+In the following, we discuss the leading order term of the multipole expansion, the mass quadrupole moment, and describe how we find its $1$PN order expressions.
+We then find its contribution to GW waveforms.
 We choose a coordinate system where the trajectory is given as

-\\This corresponds to a plane of interaction which is the $xy$ plane rotated by $\iota$ around the x-axis.
+This corresponds to a plane of interaction which is the $xy$ plane rotated by $\iota$ around the $x$-axis.
 Moreover, the observer is selected to be in the $z$ direction.

-The mass moment is given by $M^{kl}=\mu~r^{k}r^{l}$ in the Newtonian limit, such that the reduced quadrupole moment in Eq.~(\ref{eq:reduced_quadrupole}) is given by \begin{widetext}
+As explained in Sec.~(\ref{sec:II}), we include the $1$PN correction to $T^{00}$ and the trajectory when calculating the mass quadrupole moment.
+We therefore begin by substituting the sum of Eqs.~(\ref{eq:energy_zero}) and (\ref{eq:energy_two}) into Eq.~(\ref{eq:first_mass}) (as well as specifying that $N=2$) yielding

+where we have integrated over the Dirac delta function.
+We then choose to work in the centre of mass frame defined by $m_{1}\,\vec{x}_{1}+m_{2}\,\vec{x}_{2}=\vec{0}$.
+The velocities of the masses can be written in an expansion of the centre of mass velocity $v$, using the metric of Eq.~(\ref{eq:weak_field}), to give